Geneviève de Fontenay: Public image

 Throughout her time as a public figure, Fontenay cultivated a reputation for her style of dress.
-Since 1957, Fontenay has continuously worn a brimmed hat in all of her public appearances, while her outfits are almost always made from a black and white color palette.
+From 1957 until her death, Fontenay continuously wore a brimmed hat in all of her public appearances, while her outfits were almost always made from a black and white color palette.
 According to Fontenay, she had adopted this style at the advice of her long-term partner Louis Poirot, as he claimed that her head was too small for her body, and a hat would disguise that.
-The hat has since become Fontenay's trademark, and she became known as la Dame au Chapeau (The lady in the hat) by the French media.
+The hat became Fontenay's trademark, and she became known as la Dame au Chapeau (The lady in the hat) by the French media.

 In 2015, Fontenay revealed that she was reportedly offered the Legion of Honour, the highest French order of merit, but declined to be honoured, stating "It's really desacralizing the ribbon to distribute it to anyone, like chocolate medals."

 Personal life

-Fontenay met Louis Poirot in 1954, who became Fontenay's long-term partner.
+Fontenay first met Louis Poirot in 1952, and they became long-term partners when they met again in 1954.
 Despite claiming to be a former French Resistance fighter and journalist, Poirot was a fraudster who had been convicted of fraud and forgery.
-After beginning their relationship, Poirot began to use the name Louis Poirot de Fontenay professionally, with Fontenay also adopting the de Fontenay surname.
-The family resided in Saint-Cloud and had two sons together: Ludovic (1954–1984) and Xavier (born 1961).
+As Poirot used the name Louis Poirot de Fontenay professionally, Fontenay also adopted the de Fontenay surname.
+The couple had two sons together: Ludovic (1954–1984) and Xavier (born 1961).
 Poirot died in 1981.

 Political views

-Fontenay has been outspoken about her political beliefs throughout her time as a public figure.
+Fontenay had been outspoken about her political beliefs throughout her time as a public figure.
 Fontenay supported Arlette Laguiller of Lutte Ouvrière in the 2002 French presidential election, Ségolène Royal of the Socialist Party (PS) in the 2007 presidential election, and François Hollande of PS in the 2012 presidential election.
 She supported Emmanuel Macron in the 2017 presidential election, although she later became a critic of his.
 Fontenay described her voting history by saying "I have always voted for the left, except when I voted for Jacques Chirac against Le Pen," referring to the second round of the 2002 presidential election.
 She also initially supported the yellow vests protests, despite eventually opposing the movement due to disruptions to traffic.

-Despite her support for left-wing politics, Fontenay has also been outspoken as a social conservative.
+Despite her support for left-wing politics, Fontenay had also been outspoken as a social conservative.
 In 2016, she publicly came out against LGBT parenting, surrogacy, and assisted reproductive technology for same-sex couples, and joined the La Manif pour tous movement campaigning against same-sex marriage in France.
 In April 2018, she criticized the "anti-social policy" of Macron by joining an initiative led by Florian Philippot of the far-right The Patriots political party, despite later distancing herself from Philippot.
 In 2019, when Sylvie Tellier stated that she "would not oppose" transgender women taking part in Miss France, Fontenay referred to the idea as "against nature" and "dishonorable," and that it would "dirty the title of Miss France."